 Before You Go

-We highly recommend that all foreign travellers purchase travel insurance to provide you with coverage in a medical emergency while travelling and to protect you in the event that your trip gets unexpectedly cancelled.
+We recommend that all foreign travellers consider travel insurance to provide you with coverage in a medical emergency while travelling and to protect you in the event that your trip gets unexpectedly cancelled.

 While You’re Here